linhwhen/linhwhen.github.io/_projects/2021-04-30-sample-first-project.md

 order: 1
 ---

-<h1 style="color: #cc0000">For remote and extreme outdoor recreation, how can we can we design systems that account for neurodiversity?</h1>
+<h1 style="color: #cc0000">For remote and extreme outdoor recreation, how can we can we design systems that support neurodiversity?</h1>